2021 Non-Fiction Finalist – Golden Crown Literary Society

 Through artfully articulated, data-informed essays by twenty-six activists, Bodies and Barriers: Queer Activists on Health tackles the pervasive health issues queer people experience throughout their lives.
 Here is an indispensable blueprint for change

-Adrian Shanker, editor of the newly-released and critically-acclaimed book, Bodies and Barriers: Queer Activists on Health is Executive Director of Bradbury-Sullivan LGBT Community Center in Allentown, PA.
+Adrian Shanker, editor of the critically-acclaimed anthology, Bodies and Barriers: Queer Activists on Health, is Executive Director of Bradbury-Sullivan LGBT Community Center in Allentown, PA.
 An accomplished activist and organizer for LGBT health equity, Adrian has developed numerous health promotion campaigns to advance health equity through behavioral, clinical, and policy changes.

-Named by NBC News as one of “10 LGBTQ books to watch out for in 2020” and by Lambda Literary Foundation as a “Most Anticipated” newly released LGBTQ non-fiction book and LGBT studies book, Bodies and Barriers: Queer Activists on Health includes writings by 26 well-known and emerging queer activists, including a foreword by Rachel L. Levine, M.D., currently the Pennsylvania Secretary of Health, and an afterword by Kate Kendell who, for 24 years, led National Center for Lesbian Rights as their Executive Director.
+Bodies and Barriers is a Named by NBC News as one of “10 LGBTQ books to watch out for in 2020”, by Lambda Literary Foundation as a “Most Anticipated” newly released LGBTQ non-fiction book and LGBT studies book, and by Book Riot as one of the “6 best books about healthcare system inequities” and one of the top “11 books addressing bias against women in healthcare and medicine”, Bodies and Barriers: Queer Activists on Health includes writings by 26 well-known and emerging queer activists, including a foreword by Rachel L. Levine, M.D., currently President Biden’s Assistant Secretary of Health, and an afterword by Kate Kendell who, for 24 years, led National Center for Lesbian Rights as their Executive Director.

 Teach The Book!